 If the acidity is still too much for your digestive system, Langevin recommends switching to decaf or diluting regular coffee with almond milk, coconut milk, or low-fat milk, since “increasing calcium in your coffee drink helps to reduce the acidity of the beverage,” she says.
 “Cold brew coffee is also a benefit if you do find that coffee bothers you since it is lower in acid than hot brewed coffee and try some decaf to reduce that caffeine effect.”

-Another thing: Sipping coffee first thing in the morning sabotages your circadian rhythm.
-Here’s what we mean: Your internal clock releases the hormone cortisol when you wake up, making you feel alert and energized.
+Another thing: Sipping coffee first thing in the morning sabotages your circadian rhythm, warn the experts at the National Sleep Foundation: Your internal clock releases the hormone cortisol when you wake up, making you feel alert and energized.
 Yet contrary to what you might expect, research has shown that consuming coffee actually decreases your cortisol levels.
 Translation?
 More often than not, that early morning pick-me-up will backfire, causing you to feel sleepier.
 Try brewing a cup of joe at the best time of day to drink coffee, instead.